hasura/graphql-engine/docs/graphql/manual/queries/pagination.rst

 results which would have been ids 1 to 5, ensuring no duplicate results.
 Column ``id`` is acting as the cursor here, unique and sequential.

-The choice of cursor columns depends on the order of the expected results. i.e. if the query has an ``order_by`` clause, the column(s) used in the ``order_by`` need to be used as the cursor.
+The choice of cursor columns depends on the order of the expected results i.e. if the query has an ``order_by`` clause, the column(s) used in the ``order_by`` need to be used as the cursor.

-Columns such as ``id`` (auto-incrementing integer/big integer) or ``created_at`` (timestamp) are commonly used as as cursors when an order is not explicit as they should be unique and sequential.
+Columns such as ``id`` (auto-incrementing integer/big integer) or ``created_at`` (timestamp) are commonly used as cursors when an order is not explicit, as they should be unique and sequential.

 .. note::